hcs64/neon64v2/README.md

     make

-This will fetch bass, build the tools (bass and chksum64), and build the NTSC NES version as neon64bu.rom.
+This will fetch bass, build the tools (bass and chksum64), and build neon64bu.rom. `make pkg` builds the release .zip.

-To build the PAL NES version (neon64bu_pal.rom), run `make pal`, or `make all` to do both. `make pkg` builds the release .zip.

 ## Overview

-TODO: Update to reflect changes since beta.2 (overlays, loader, mid-scanline catchup, scheduler tweaks).

-The scheduler runs the show after all the inits in `neon64.asm`.
+The scheduler runs the show after all the inits in `loader.asm` and `neon64.asm`.
 Profile bars show time on the RSP (top) and CPU (bottom) relative to a 60 FPS frame.

 ### Scheduling